 Successes & Challenges in the U.S. Opioid Addiction Market

-Opioid use disorder, comprising opioid use, abuse, and/or dependence, is a chronic disease characterized by compulsive behavior of seeking and taking opioids and an inability to stop doing so despite negative consequences to health as well as to personal and professional well-being.
-The transition from opioid use and abuse to opioid dependence (addiction) results from long-lasting, drug-induced changes in the brain.
+Opioid use disorder, comprising opioid use, abuse, and/or dependence, is a chronic disease with an estimated prevalent population totaling more than 2.9 million people aged 15 or older in the United States in 2018.1 The transition from opioid use and abuse to opioid dependence (addiction) results from long-lasting, drug-induced changes in the brain.
 Abused opioids include heroin and prescription narcotic analgesics such as morphine, oxycodone, fentanyl, hydrocodone, and codeine.
-The most detrimental long-term effect of opioids is the physical dependence; withdrawal symptoms such as restlessness, muscle and bone pain, insomnia, diarrhea, vomiting, cold flashes, and involuntary leg movements occur if opioid use is reduced abruptly.
-DRG estimates that, in 2018, the prevalent population with opioid addiction in the United States totaled more than 2.9 million people aged 15 or older.1 These numbers are rapidly increasing each year, making opioid addiction a serious public health concern.2
+The most detrimental long-term effect of opioids is the physical dependence; withdrawal symptoms occur if opioid use is reduced abruptly.
+The number of cases of opioid addiction are rapidly increasing each year, making opioid addiction a serious public health concern.2

 Current Treatment Landscape